-Aboudia is noted for his large-scale, heavily layered, brutally energetic paintings that combine an innocence and spontaneity with the portrayal of a dark interior world.
+Aboudia draws inspiration from local street culture in his hometown Abidjan, Côte d’Ivoire.
+The artist is noted for his heavily layered, brutally energetic paintings that combine an innocence and spontaneity with the portrayal of a dark interior world.
 Since the Ivorian civil war in 2011, his urban landscapes have been haunted by trauma; armed soldiers, ominous skulls and a populace hemmed in by danger.
-Recent work continues to grapple with the hardships of life on the streets and the social inequalities of downtown Abidjan.
-The artist is also a master of multi-layered imagery, referencing characters from his direct neighbourhood, local ‘Nouchi’ street culture and homage to more traditional forms of Vodou.
-Recent exhibitions include Pangaea II, Saatchi Gallery, London (2015) and In All Cases, Nevada Museum of Art, Reno (2013).
+Recent work continues to grapple with the hardships of daily life and the social inequalities of downtown Abidjan.
+Often claustrophobic and oppressive, his painting achieves a careful balance between pathos and aggression.
+Aboudia references characters from his direct neighbourhood, local ‘Nouchi’ street culture and homage to more traditional forms of Voodoo.